haynesgt/parabix-gpu-project/Update1.md

 }
 ```

-TODO
-note that SourceBuffer is allways Alloc, while StreamSetBuffer uses Malloc for address space 0
-Tried to convert SourceBuffer to aligned Malloc:
-LLVM ERROR: stdlib.h does not contain either aligned_alloc or posix_memalign
+## LLVM ERROR: stdlib.h does not contain either aligned_alloc or posix_memalign

-...
+The problem was that icgrep was constructing buffers in the default address space, where aligned allocs were the default.
+The function for aligned alloc functions did not exist on the gpu device (posix_memalign or alligned_alloc).